Managing Your ZendPHP Install Using zendphpctl

 zendphpctl fpm config 8.1

-The 'fpm uninstall' command allows you to uninstall FPM for an installed PHP version.
+The 'fpm uninstall' command lets you uninstall FPM for an installed PHP version.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl fpm-uninstall; please update to use the new command name.